 Mohs Hardness Test

 German mineralogist Mohs first devised the Mohs hardness test to measure the scratch hardness of materials.
-In this test, the material is scratched with a reference material which has a defined hardness.
+In this test, the material is scratched with a reference material that has a defined hardness.

 A numerical hardness value is assigned to the test material based on the results of the test.
 Mohs hardness test uses 10 reference materials of varying hardness as the scale for the test.